Specimen Acceptance Policy - MMMP

-Specimens MUST be labelled with a minimum of 3
+Samples MUST be labelled with 4 unique

 - Date of birth

-The request form data MUST
+The request form (if required) data

-match the above information on the specimen or be
+MUST match the above information on the

-be performed and the specimen will be discarded.
+performed and the sample will be discarded.

 analysed which initially failed to meet the acceptance criteria and